null822/Sandbox2D/src/Maths/Quadtree/QuadTree-Format.md

 ## [ Header Section ]

 These values exist only once in a file, right at the beginning, and exist as metadata for the file/Block Matrix.
-This structure will always be exactly `24` bytes in size.
+This structure will always be exactly `9` bytes in size.

 ```
-long (8): width of the entire BlockMatrix
-long (8): height of the entire BlockMatrix
+byte (1): depth of the entire blockMatrix

 uint (4): size (bytes) of one element [denoted as `T` in this file]